 White vans shoes cannot survive for eternity so you should clean and maintain them to increase their life span as well as their good looks.

-Also, regard that some poor solvent can yellow the color of white vans.
-So, you must choose a soap brand won’t defect your shoe whiteness.
+Also, regard that some poor solvents can yellow the color of white vans.
+So, you must choose a soap brand that won’t defect your shoe whiteness.